nejati92/wallet-api/README.md

   - DynamoDb code
   - Types
 - It also has the deploy directory
-  - This has the AWS infrastrucuture code using the cdk which will deploy the Graphql,DynamoDb and the 3 lambdas to AWS code.
+  - This has the AWS infrastructure code using the `CDK` which will deploy the Graphql,DynamoDb and the 3 lambdas to AWS code.
-- In order to run the project you will need to do `npm run package`.
-This will create a zip file in `dist` directory which will be used to deploy the lambda code.
+- In order to run the project you will need to do `npm run build`.
+This will create a zip file in `dist` directory which will be used late to deploy the lambda code.
 - Once run this step, you can execute `npm run deploy` to deploy the infrastructure to AWS.(You will need AWS cli installed and setup your credentials).